 15. If a problem should arise, we don’t dwell on the problem, instead, we focus on finding a solution.

 16. We don’t steal, cheat, or deceive in this house or anywhere.
-Honesty and integrity are priority.
+Honesty and integrity are priorities.

 17. Mom and Dad are always in charge.
 Although these rules are made fair for everyone, Mom and Dad hold the power to change, alter, and override these rules at any given time.

 18. As part of this family, you abide by these rules.
-We don’t go based off of your friend’s house and what they do there.
+We don’t go based on your friend’s house and what they do there.
 You live here, you follow these rules.

 19. We also abide by the rules of community leaders such as police officers, teachers, and school administrators.
 If we ever feel as we were treated unfairly, we will approach it calmly and reasonably until we find a resolution.